 What to Do If Someone Files a Fraudulent Tax Return in Your Name

-A: Yes, more than 237,500 taxpayers filed affidavits with the IRS in the first nine months of 2016 reporting that they had been victims of identity theft, according to the agency.
-During that same period, the IRS stopped 787,000 identity theft returns that had sought more than $4 billion in refunds.
+A: Yes, hundreds of thousands of taxpayers file affidavits with the IRS each year reporting that they have been victims of identity theft, according to the agency.
+During the same time period, the IRS stops over a million identity theft returns that are trying to steal billions in refunds.

 Q: How do the fraudsters file fraudulent tax returns?

-A: Scammers can steal taxpayers’ identity in a variety of ways:
+A: Scammers can steal taxpayers’ identity in a variety of ways.
+Data breaches at:

-- Scams often involve a web of thieves, with one group stealing identities and another group filing bogus tax returns.
+Scams often involve a web of thieves, with one group stealing identities and another filing bogus tax returns.

 Q: How do tax payers find out that someone has filed fraudulently on their return?

 A: Scammers usually file returns as soon as tax filing opens, hoping to receive refunds before real taxpayers report their fraud.

 - If the IRS flags problems with your return, you’ll get a letter before any refund is issued, which gives you the opportunity to tag the initial return as fraudulent and go on and file normally.

 - But if the IRS doesn’t catch the fraudulent return, you won’t find out about it until you file your return electronically and get a message that your return has already been filed.